 Call, do not text.
 Search "locksmith near me" on Google Maps, filter by "Open now," and call the first result directly.
 State your address first on the call, then the situation.
 This sequence gets you dispatched 5-15 minutes faster than texting back and forth.
 For car lockouts on highways, roadside assistance through your insurance or AAA may be faster in rural areas.

-Ask for their state license number immediately.
-In California, check bsis.dca.ca.gov (under 10 seconds).
-In other states, a refusal to provide a license number is a disqualifying red flag.
+Ask the company name and confirm they are licensed in your state.
+In California, a BSIS-licensed locksmith is background-checked and insured.
 While on the call, search the company name on Google Maps to confirm they have a real listing with more than 10 reviews.
 Total time: under 60 seconds.

 Urban areas: 15-35 minutes during business hours.
 Suburban: 25-50 minutes.
 Rural: 45-90 minutes.
 Add 10-20 minutes outside business hours.
 Any quote under 10 minutes in a suburban area is almost certainly false.
 Use these benchmarks to evaluate whether a quoted ETA is believable.